Madurai Meenakshi Temple – Meenakshi Amman

 Madurai Meenakshi Temple History

-- The present structure of Meenakshi Temple Complex was built by the Nayakars of Madurai, especially during the reign of King Thirumalai Nayakar in the 15th century.
-However, the original Temple is believed to date back to as old as the 7th century.
-This is evident by the works of the Tamil Saint Thirugnanasambandar who has sung praises of the deity and the Temple in his work that dates back to the seventh century.
-The original temple is believed to have been constructed sometime during the late 6th to an early 7th century by the Pandya King Kulashekhara.
+- The present structure of Madurai Meenakshi Temple Complex was built by the Nayakars of Madurai, especially during the reign of King Thirumalai Nayakar in the 15th century.
+However, the original Madurai Meenakshi Temple is believed to date back to as old as the 7th century.
+This is evident by the works of the Tamil Saint Thirugnanasambandar who has sung praises of the deity and the Madurai Meenakshi Temple in his work that dates back to the seventh century.
+The original Madurai Meenakshi Temple is believed to have been constructed sometime during the late 6th to an early 7th century by the Pandya King Kulashekhara.

 - In the 14th century, there arose an internal disharmony over the succession to the throne after the downfall of the Pandyas dynasty.
 Taking advantage of the dispute, Ala-ud-din Khilji of the Delhi Sultanate sent his general Malik Kafur in 1310 to invade Madurai.
 He marched south and ransacked all the cities and small kingdoms that fell on the way.
 When he reached Madurai, he pulled down the Temple towers and destroyed several sculptures and historical records.
 However, the main shrine of Meenakshi Amman and Sundareshwara were left intact.
 This incident led to the beginning of the spread of Islam in southern India, especially in Tamil Nadu.

-- The corridors of the pristine temple tank, as well as the Meenakshi Nayakar Mandapam, were built by the famous and brave Rani Mangammal, one of the very few Women rulers of Ancient India.
+- The corridors of the pristine Madurai Meenakshi Temple tank, as well as the Meenakshi Nayakar Mandapam, were built by the famous and brave Rani Mangammal, one of the very few Women rulers of Ancient India.

 - According to the legends, the Pandyan King Malayadhwaja, and his queen Kanchanamala were childless and performed “Putra Kameshti Yagna” for a child.
 Lord Shiva was appeased and requested Goddess Parvati to be born to them.
 She obliged and arose from the sacrificial fire as a little girl with three breasts.
 The king was worried but was assured by the Lord that the third breast will disappear once she meets her match.
 The girl was named Taadanthagai and was brought up as a princess.